chadwhitacre/openpath/2024/a-tale-of-two-leaders/index.md

 easy.
 There's a lot of mistrust to overcome.
 He probably needs to offer WP Engine a board seat to convince them to shift from Takers to Makers.

-One way or another, letting go of power is the only cure for tyranny.
+One way or another, **letting go of power is the only cure for tyranny**.
 It's not too late for Matt to embark on a path to deeper growth as a leader.
 Thoughtfully sharing power would heal and revitalize the WordPress community and be an inspiration to all of us in Open Source.